60-6/atlas/readme.md

 'atlas d' shows you the package differences between your current system and a generation

-'atlas l' links a generation from anywhere on your system to the atlas directory by copying it as a new generation
+'atlas e' exports a generation from anywhere on your system

 ---